Lara Fabian: Writing for other artists

 Fabian has written for other artists, such as French female singers Chimène Badi, Nolwenn Leroy, and Myriam Abel.
 She also composed for Daniel Lévi and is said to be currently working with a former contestant from "Nouvelle Star 3", Roland.
 She has often praised the voice and talent of successful female singer Amel Bent, who was also a contestant on that show.

 She wrote "Dis-moi comment t'aimer" for Greek singer George Perris on his album Un Souhait.

 "Imaginer" was originally written in English, under the name 'Broken Vow', by Fabian and songwriter Walter Afanasieff.
 They rewrote the lyrics especially for Jackie Evancho, in French, for her album Dream with Me.
 The original meaning of the song, about a sad love, is completely changed in the French version to describe a dream of a beautiful world without war or hunger.

 She wrote the English lyrics for the song "Your Love", music by Igor Krutoy and interpreted by Dimash Qudaibergen.

 Personal life

 Fabian is a polyglot.
 Raised as a native Sicilian and Italian speaker, she also learned French and some Flemish while living in Belgium, as well as English and Spanish, which she studied at school.

 Fabian was in a relationship with Rick Allison, with whom she wrote her greatest hits, for 14 years until their separation in March 2003.

 Fabian was in a relationship with French director, producer, and composer Gérard Pullicino that lasted from 2006 to 2012.
 They have a daughter together, born in 2007.

-She married Sicilian magician Gabriel Di Giorgio in 2013.
+In June 2013, Fabian married Italian magician Gabriel Di Giorgio, a native of her mother's hometown of Acireale, Sicily, whom she had met upon her breakup with Pullicino.

+After her career broke out from Canada in the 1990s, Fabian returned to Brussels in 2003 to be close to her parents in Belgium, and in 2015, she lived in Walloon Brabant province in Belgium, just outside Brussels.
+In 2017, she returned permanently to Montreal, Quebec, to be with her family.
+As of March 2026, she spends her spare time between Quebec and Catania, Sicily.